Blanche Lincoln: First term (1999–2005)

-Second term (2005-2011)
+Second term (2005–2011)

-In 2004, Lincoln was re-elected, defeating Republican state Senator Jim Holt (R-Springdale) by a margin of 56–44%, even as President Bush carried the state with 54% of the vote.
+In 2004, Lincoln was re-elected, defeating Republican state Senator Jim Holt (R-Springdale) by a margin of 56% to 44%, even as President Bush carried the state with 54% of the vote.

 Lincoln holds a press conference in 2006 with Sen. Max Baucus (D-MT), chairman of the Senate Finance Committee regarding proposed changes to Medicare.

 In March 2007, Lincoln called for the resignation of U.S. Attorney General Alberto Gonzales, claiming that the firing of eight federal prosecutors created a "serious breach between the Justice Department and Congress, a breach that I'm not sure can be repaired with Mr. Gonzales at the helm."
 She and Senator Pryor were particularly upset that Gonzales reneged on a promise to have a replacement for Bud Cummins, U.S. Attorney for the Eastern District of Arkansas, go through a Senate confirmation.
 Gonzales resigned in August 2007.

 In 2007, Lincoln played a key role in brokering the compromise that led to passage of the Food, Conservation, and Energy Act of 2008.
 Also known as the “farm bill,” this legislation provides resources for nutrition, conservation, rural development, and renewable energy.
 Lincoln led the charge against defeating an amendment to the pending Farm Bill which would have capped government Agricultural subsidy payments at $250,000 per year, per farm.
 According to Lincoln, it was unfair to some farmers in her state, notably cotton growers.
 Even though the amendment passed (56–43), Lincoln threatened a filibuster if any amendment did not get a 60-vote majority, so the amendment was withdrawn after passage.

 Senator Lincoln speaking in Jonesboro, Arkansas, on October 25, 2008.

 Lincoln was in the 2007 documentary 14 Women, directed by her older sister, Mary Lambert.